 Compared to Grammarly, Jetpack is not so advanced and doesn’t always suggest you with the best options.
 Nonetheless, Jetpack can help you figure out several errors, and if you don’t want to opt for a tool like Grammarly, I suggest you use this module.

 I have been Grammarly for some time now, and I've found it so useful that I was convinced to upgrade to its premium version.

 Often when Grammarly corrects my simple typos or grammatical errors, it makes me think that it has saved me from some embarrassing moments.

 I would definitely recommend Grammarly to writers or bloggers whose first language isn’t English.

-You can get started using Grammarly for free that helps you with most critical issues and decide if the premium version is worth the cost.
+You can start using Grammarly for free using their free version that helps you with the most critical issues and it can also help you decide if you really need their premium version.